tezos-commons/baseDAO/docs/specification.md

 # Overview

-The contract described here consists of two parts:
+The contract described here consists of:
-- Token functionality ([FA2-based][FA2]).
 - DAO functionality with proposals and voting.

-These two parts are coupled into one smart contract to reduce interactions between smart contracts, which is expensive and hard to get right in Tezos.
-However, an existing separate FA2 contract is used for governance.
+An existing separate FA2 contract is used for governance.

 # General Requirements

-- The contract must be FA2 compatible.

-- The contract must store frozen tokens (`token_id` is 0).
+- The contract must store frozen tokens.

-- The contract may store tokens with other token identifiers.

 - The contract must store a 'governance token'.
 This consist of the address of an FA2 contract and a `token_id` in that contract.
 The 'governance token'  is